YOUR RECIPE FOR SUCCESS

 The Culinary Arts Technology Associate Degree program will give you the skills you need to become a highly competent professional chef.
 Your degree from TCL’s Culinary Institute of the South will open doors for elite positions in the finest restaurants in the Lowcountry and beyond.

-The 66-credit-hour program features hands-on instruction in a number of in-demand culinary disciples.
+The 66-credit-hour program features hands-on instruction in a number of in-demand culinary disciplines.
 Classes cover recipe and menu planning; preparing and cooking of foods; supervising and training kitchen assistants; the management of food supplies and kitchen resources; aesthetics of food presentation; and familiarity or mastery of a wide variety of cuisines and culinary techniques.

 Related Programs